EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 ----------------------------------------------------------------

 #### Indexes for queries: Flattened (1:n)
-The use of flat indexes decreases exposure to inference attacks but remains vulnerabile to dynamic observations.
+A plaintext value can be mapped to $n$ indexes, e.g., the three occurrences of _Asthma_ in the example below are mapped to three different indexes.
+The use of flat indexes decreases exposure to inference attacks but remains vulnerabile to dynamic observations (because every time the user needs to access the value _Asthma_, he will be obliged to ask every time the same indexes).

 ![[IndexedForQueriesFlattened.png]]